-The closer your indoor temperature is to the outdoor temperature — even a few degrees — the less hard your system has to work to keep your home warm or cool because it won’t lose heat or coolness as quickly.
-In winter, for example, by decreasing the temperature a little bit, the inside of the home is closer in temperature to the outside and therefore will not lose heat as quickly as if the temperature were higher.
-Since no one is home when the temperature is lower or higher, it makes sense to keep the system set lower and decrease the amount of heating or cooling needed.
+The closer your indoor temperature is to the outdoor temperature — even a few degrees — the less often your system will turn on to keep your home warm or cool because doesn’t need to maintain such a different temperature.
+In winter, for example, by decreasing the temperature on your thermostat a little bit,your heating system won’t need to run as often to keep it a tiny bit cooler.
+Especially when no one is home, it makes sense to keep the system set lower and decrease the amount of heating or cooling needed.

 Can I use a programmable thermostat with a heat pump, electric, or radiant (steam or radiant floor) heat?

-See the Department of Energy website for more information about the types of controls that are best for other systems.
+See the Department of Energy website or consult your heat pump system contractor for more information about the types of controls that are best for other systems.